English I, 5 credits

 Intro to Philosophy, 5 credits

-Although philosophy can be taught as an historical survey or structured around a set of texts, these approaches are less appropriate or effective for high school students than a topical course organized around a set of key questions that invite conversation, analysis, and debate.
-Each teacher must find his or her own way of motivating the philosophical question at hand.
+Although philosophy can be taught as a historical survey or structured around a set of texts, these approaches are less appropriate or effective for high school students than a topical course organized around a set of key questions that invite conversation, analysis, and debate.
+Each teacher must find his or her way of motivating the philosophical question at hand.
 A carefully chosen thought experiment, case, story, or film clip can work effectively and excite students’ interest in demanding readings or arguments.
 Some teachers also assign journal entries that enable students to explore philosophical questions independently before they test their ideas in class or in a formal paper.
 Assessment of student performance is typically based on the quality of written work and class participation.
 Teachers vary in the kinds of writing expected from students.
 Here are a few other examples: a thesis-driven, formal essay that uses multiple sources in response to a question; a dialogue that uses multiple sources but investigates alternative points of view without defending a particular thesis; and an in-class assignment in which the student explicates a short primary source excerpt and explains its role in the philosopher’s larger argument.
 A student achieving a grade of 3 or better and completing all components of the course will earn college credits through the Program for Special Credit offered through St. Peter’s College.*

 Theater Production, 5 credits

-Theater Production is designed to introduce students to all aspects of creating a theatrical production from start to finish, from on stage to back stage and beyond.
+Theater Production is designed to introduce students to all aspects of creating a theatrical production from start to finish, from on stage to backstage and beyond.
 It is open to all students in grades nine through twelve.
 Students will take on the various roles of theater practitioners throughout the course and demonstrate mastery of their job functions by the end of the year.
 Students will experience a theater production from the perspective of a director, actor, stage manager, house manager, and designer.
-This course will directly intersect with the drama productions and spring musical, giving the class a chance to use their skills firsthand in full-scale productions presented to our community.
+This course will directly intersect with the drama productions and spring musicals, giving the class a chance to use their skills firsthand in full-scale productions presented to our community.
 Students will leave this course with the knowledge and skills to continue a career in the theater field.

 *There is a nominal fee of $100.